dibs-project/dibs/doc/developer.md

     ./hub.sh

 Design Conventions
 ------------------
    * General principles: [KISS](http://en.wikipedia.org/wiki/KISS_principle),
    [DRY](http://en.wikipedia.org/wiki/Don%27t_repeat_yourself)
-   * *test-driven development*: Any sufficient complex function needs a test case.
-Any function that relies on web APIs, is time-consuming or cannot be tested at all times needs an integration test.
+   * *test-driven development*: Any sufficiently complex function needs a test case.
+Any function that relies on web APIs, is time-consuming or cannot be tested at any time needs an integration test.
    * Utilities used should be self-contained
    * *Object-oriented* structure that abstracts from the DB.
 DB access is contained within the object.